Madras Cafe: Plot

-Indian forces then launch a massive attack on the LTF base camp, However, Anna survives and later kills Malaya and Shri.
+The Indian military then launches a massive attack on the LTF base camp, However, Anna survives and later kills Malaya and Shri.
 In the light of the resurfaced violence, the Indian Prime Minister resigns.
 Some months later, SP later tracks some discussion of Anna over the phone and tells Balakrishnan about this, but Bala tells him to ignore them, causing SP to believe that Balakrishnan might be a mole.
 He escapes with the intercepts and files of the case.
 Vikram receives a call from SP, who tells him to meet him.
 After meeting with SP, Vikram comes home to find Ruby, his wife, murdered.
 Vikram nabs Vasu from a theatre and asks him what he knows.
 Vasu tells him that indeed Balakrishnan was a leak, and he was helping him and Reed.
 Vikram calls Jaya and requests for help from her sources.

 As told by Jaya, Vikram reaches Bangkok, where a source of Jaya (Dibang) tells him that he has a tape.
 Vikram is shocked to see that Balakrishnan was honeytrapped, forcing him to divulge all the information about their movements.
 Balakrishnan later commits suicide by shooting himself.

 Back in Delhi, RAW had decoded the intercepts realizes that this might be a Code Red to assassinate the ex-Prime Minister.
 A massive manhunt begins, and hundreds of LTF associates are nabbed by Indian security forces and local cops.
 In the Madras R&AW tracks down the conversation of Vijayan Joseph, a bombmaker, and Anna.
 Vikram finds that Kannan Kanan, an associate of Anna's man Kanda, is in Madurai Jail and might be helpful.
 Kannan reveals that some suspicious refugees came from the island to Tamil Nadu.